6 Simple Steps to Perform Adho Mukha Svanasana

 - Stretch Arms Forward: Tilt your upper body forward, keeping your palms facing inward and aligned with your shoulders.

-- Form the Inverted V: Lift your knees as high as possible, forming an inverted V shape.
+- Form the inverted V: Lift your knees as high as possible, forming an inverted V shape.
 Maintain a slight inward curve in your back and keep your head and neck aligned.

 - Stretch Tailbone: Push your tailbone upwards to stretch your back and calves.
 Hold the pose for 15-20 breaths.